K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Connecting A PHP Application Running On Linux / Windows To A DB2 Database Running On IBM i

-As PHP can run on multiple OSes, it can be beneficial in some circumstances to run PHP on another server and use the IBM i just for its DB2 database and Business Intelligence (for example, calling RPG via the PHP Toolkit).
+As PHP can run on multiple OSes, it can be beneficial in some circumstances to run PHP on another server and use IBM i just for its DB2 database and business logic (for example, calling RPG via the PHP Toolkit).

 ```
 <?php